 Electricity

 Repair category 2

-Notes The electrical installation is of mixed age and a competent electrician can further inspect and advise on any required upgrading.
+Notes The electrical installation is of a mixed age and a competent Electrician can provide further advice and upgrade as necessary.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.